iOmega8561/iOmega8561/README.md

 ## 🔧 What I'm up to
 - 🔨 I'm currently...
-    - Building a self-hosting solution
+    - Working on my self hosted environment
     - Learning Kubernetes

 - 🤞 One day I hope to...